chriswbartley/monorulerf/README.md

-Monoboost is an instance based classifier with *partial* monotonicity capability (i.e. the ability to specify non-monotone features).
+MonoRuleRandomForestClassifier is an instance based classifier with *partial* monotonicity capability (i.e. the ability to specify non-monotone features).
 It uses standard inequality constraints for the monotone features, and novel L1 cones to cater for the non-monotone features.
 The theory is described in Bartley C., Liu W., Reynolds M., 2017, *A Novel Framework for Partially Monotone Rule Ensembles.* ICDE submission, prepub, available [here](http://staffhome.ecm.uwa.edu.au/~19514733/).
 The package contains two classifiers: `MonoRuleRandomForest()`, and `MonoRuleRandomForestEnsemble()`.

 ### Code Example
 First we define the monotone features, using the corresponding one-based `X` array column indices: